dekoza/mtgpl/rules/M14_Rulebook.rst

 Creature
 ~~~~~~~~
 Creatures fight for you.
-They're permanents, but unlike any other kind of permanent, creatures can attack
+They're permanents, but unlike any other kind of permanent, creatures can *attack*
-and block.
-Each creature has power and toughness.
-Its power (the first number) is how much damage it deals
+and *block*.
+Each creature has *power* and *toughness*.
+Its power (the first number) is how much *damage* it deals
 in combat.
 Its toughness (the second number) is how much damage must be dealt to it in a single turn to
 destroy it.
-Creatures attack and block during the combat phase.
+Creatures attack and block during the *combat phase*.

 Unlike other types of permanents, creatures enter the battlefield with "summoning sickness": a creature
-can't attack, or use an ability that has oT in its cost, until it has started your turn on the battlefield under
+can't attack, or use an ability that has {T} in its cost, until it has started your turn on the battlefield under
 your control.
 You can block with a creature or activate its other abilities no matter how long it's been on
 the battlefield.